Skip to Content

 • Gwanghwamun Station (exit 7, line 5)

+The palace is open every day of the week from 9:00 to 18:00, except on Monday when it’s closed.
 Admission to Gyeonghuigung Palace is free for all visitors making this the only free royal palace in Seoul.
-Since admission is free, you do not need to worry about the Royal Palace Pass.

-When we visited Gyeonghuigung Palace, there were no guided tours available.
-If you are interested in taking a tour of this palace complex, this Evening Ghost Walk with Viator is very popular.
+But unlike other palaces in the city, there are no guided tours available.
+So if you’re interested in taking a tour of the complex, this Evening Ghost Walk is very popular.

 6 Best Things To Do In Gyeonghuigung Palace